kr55/ssrs-reports-migration-wizard-docs/docs/prerequisites.md

 7. Click **OK** to save the changes.

 > 🔄 **Note:** If permission inheritance has been broken on subfolders, permissions must be assigned individually to each subfolder.
 The Migration Wizard can only access items that the connecting account has permission to read.

+### Folder-Level Permissions (When Access Is Restricted)

+If access to the **Home** folder is restricted or inheritance has been broken:

+1. Navigate to the required top-level folder in the SSRS Web Portal.
+2. Click the **ellipsis (...)** next to the folder and select **Manage → Security**.
+3. Add the required domain account and assign the appropriate role.
+4. Repeat for each subfolder where inheritance has been disabled.

 ---